Dev-Craig44/rn-fundamentals/README.md

 ```

 **Note:** DateTimePicker is different from the Picker component - it's specifically designed for date and time selection with native platform UI.

+### Building a Custom Picker

+#### Look & Feel

+To create a visually consistent picker component that matches our app's design system, we built custom input components following these principles:

+**AppTextInput Component**

+We created a reusable `AppTextInput` component that wraps React Native's `TextInput` with:

+- Icon support using `MaterialCommunityIcons` on the left side
+- Consistent default styling from our centralized styles config
+- Proper placeholder text visibility using `placeholderTextColor`
+- Flexible prop passing with the spread operator

+**AppPicker Component**

+Following the same design pattern as `AppTextInput`, we built `AppPicker` to maintain visual consistency:

+- Same container styling and layout structure
+- Icon integration on the left side
+- Uses the same default text styles
+- Creates a cohesive form experience across all input types

+**Placeholder Text Visibility**

+React Native's default placeholder color (`#C7C7CD`) has very low contrast against light backgrounds, making it nearly invisible.
+We solved this by:

+1. Adding a `placeholder` color (`#999`) to our default styles configuration
+2. Setting `placeholderTextColor={defaultStyles.colors.placeholder}` on all inputs
+3. Using medium gray for better visibility while still distinguishing it from user input

+**Why Build Custom Components?**

+By creating custom input components, we:

+- Maintain complete control over styling and behavior
+- Ensure consistent cross-platform appearance (iOS and Android look identical)
+- Integrate seamlessly with our app's design system
+- Eliminate platform-specific styling workarounds
+- Reduce code repetition and improve maintainability

+This approach provides a solid foundation for building forms throughout our application.

+---